Happy Monday – how’s it going for you? Full of beans and going great guns or is procrastination playing a big part?

 So you’ve not gone for that run around the park because you’re ‘too busy’ for the third time in a row?
 Ask yourself what’s behind that?
 Is it fear of failure?
 (Will I be able to run around the park?
 What if I can’t – how will that make me feel?
 Will people laugh at me?)

-One of my favourite phrases I use with clients is ‘so what?’ and this applies here.
+One of my favourite phrases is ‘so what?’ and this applies here.
 So what if you can’t do it, so what if people laugh (and I doubt they will); the main thing is you’re out there and doing it, which is something you should be massively proud of.

 Give yourself a task a day and start small

-Every morning on the bus I write my ‘three things I need to do today’ list and I try to stick to it (I sometimes only do two, granted – life can get in the way).
-Start with just one, e.g.: today I need to change the address on my driving licence (arse, I actually need to do that).
+Every morning I write my ‘three things I need to do today’ list and I try to stick to it (I sometimes only do two, granted – life can get in the way).
+Start with just one, e.g.: today I need to arrange that call with a new client.

 Write it down or in your phone and when you’ve done it write a big DONE (yes in capitals and red pen if possible) next to it.
 Later in the day you can look back and feel suitably smug knowing you’ve done your duties.
 Once you’ve got one nailed, increase it to two or three.